bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Procedures and tasks

-The study was conducted over 3 consecutive evenings and is part of an experiment that aimed to investigate the neural substrates mediating the re-consolidation of motor sequence memories.
+The present study was conducted over 3 consecutive evenings and is part of an experiment that aimed to investigate the neural substrates mediating the re-consolidation of motor sequence memories.
-On each day, participants performed the experimental tasks while their brain activity was recorded by an MRI scanner.
+On each day, participants performed the experimental tasks while their brain activity was recorded using MRI.
 Their non-dominant hand (left) was placed on an ergonomic MRI-compatible response pad equipped with 4-keys corresponding to each of the fingers excluding the thumb.

 On the first day (D1), participants were trained to perform repeatedly a 5-elements sequence (TSeq1: 1-4-2-3-1  where 1 indicate the little finger and 4 the index finger).
 The motor sequence was performed in blocks separated by rest periods to avoid fatigue.
 Apart for a green or a red cross displayed in the center of the screen, respectively instructing the participants to execute the sequence or to rest, there were no other visual stimuli presented during the task.
-Participants were instructed to execute the sequence repeatedly, and as fast and accurately as possible, as long as the cross was green, and they were instructed to rest for the period of 25 sec. indicated by the red cross.
+Participants were instructed to execute the sequence repeatedly, and as fast and accurately as possible, as long as the cross was green.
+They were then instructed to rest for the period of 25 sec. as indicated by the red cross.
 During each of the 14 practice blocks, participants performed repeatedly 12 motor sequences (i.e. 60 keypresses per block).
 In case participants made a mistake during sequence production, they were instructed to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
 After completion of the training phase, participants were then instructed to visually fixate a white cross for two ensuing resting-state scans of 7 minutes each, and were then administered a retention test, which consisted of a single block comprising 12 repetitions of the sequence.
 Then the participants were scanned with concurrent EEG and fMRI for approximately two hours while instructed to sleep.

-On the second day (D2), participants were first evaluated on the TSeq1 (1 block retest) to test their level of consolidation of the motor sequence, and were then trained on a new sequence (TSeq2: 1-3-2-4-1) which was again performed for 14 blocks of 12 sequences each, similarly to TSeq1 training on D1, and then the first two hours of sleep were also recorded with EEG and fMRI.
+On the second day (D2), participants were first evaluated on the TSeq1 (1 block retest) to test their level of consolidation of the motor sequence, and were then trained on a new sequence (TSeq2: 1-3-2-4-1) which was again performed for 14 blocks of 12 sequences each, similarly to TSeq1 training on D1.
+Again, they were then scanned during sleep while EEG recordings were acquired.

 Finally, on the third day (D3), participants first performed TSeq1 for 7 blocks followed by 7 blocks of TSeq2, each block including 12 repetitions of the sequence or 60 keypresses
-Following this last testing session, participants were then asked to complete an experimental task (here called MVPA task) that constitutes the object of the current study, which was similar to that in a previous study investigating sequence representation by means of multivariate classification [@wiestler_skill_2013].
+Following this last testing session, participants were then asked to complete an experimental task (here called MVPA task) that constituted the object of the current study, similar to a previous study that investigated sequence representation by means of multivariate classification [@wiestler_skill_2013].
-Specifically, participants performed short practice blocks of 4 different sequences, including TSeq1 et TSeq2 that were then consolidated, as well as two new finger sequences (NewSeq1: 1-2-4-3-1, NewSeq2: 4-1-3-2-4).
+Specifically, participants performed short practice blocks of 4 different sequences, including TSeq1 and TSeq2 that were then consolidated, as well as two new finger sequences (NewSeq1: 1-2-4-3-1, NewSeq2: 4-1-3-2-4).
 In contrast to @wiestler_skill_2013, however, all four sequences used only four fingers of the left-hand, excluding the thumb.
 Also, as for the initial training, sequences were instead repeated uninterruptedly and without feedback, in order to probe the processes underlying automatization of the skill.

 Each block was composed of an instruction period of 4 seconds during which the sequences to be performed was displayed as a series of 5 numbers (e.g. 1-4-2-3-1).
 The latter was then followed by an execution phase triggered by the appearance of a green cross.
-Participants performed 5 times the same sequence (or a maximum of 25 key-presses), before being instructed to stop and rest by displaying the red cross.
+Participants performed 5 times the same sequence (or a maximum of 25 key-presses), before being instructed to stop and rest when the red cross was displayed.

 The four sequences were assigned to blocks such as to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011], thus preventing the systematic leakage of BOLD activity patterns between blocks in this rapid design.
 As a 2-length De Bruijn cycle of the 4 sequences has to include each sequence 4 times, this yielded a total of 16 blocks.